Classify Safety Issues with Classifications

 - Root Causes

-- Risk Controls (i.e., create classification tree that includes all risk controls)
+- Risk Controls (i.e., create a classification tree that includes all risk controls)

-- Policies/Procedures (i.e., create classification tree that includes all policies/procedures)
+- Policies/Procedures (i.e., create a classification tree that includes all policies/procedures)

 - Job Duties